Discriminative reconstruction via simultaneous dense and sparse coding: Introduction

+Related motivating problems for representing data as a linear mixture are the background/foreground separation problem \citep{zhou2012moving} and anomaly detection in images \citep{chang2002anomaly}.
+In the former problem, a widely used approach is the robust principal component analysis (RPCA) algorithm \citep{candes2011robust} which is based on decomposing a data matrix into low rank (background) and sparse (foreground) components.
+The latter problem, anomaly detection with images, arises in most manufacturing processes and methods based on decomposing the images into smooth and sparse components have been studied \citep{yan2017anomaly, shen2022robust}; however, to the best of the authors' knowledge, no theoretical analysis has been conducted for that decomposition.
+In addition, the sparse and smooth components in image anomaly detection are localized, inhibiting the generality of the model.

+In this paper, we study a model which decomposes a signal or image in consideration into a smooth part, a sparse part, and noise.
+The prototypical form of our model is $\y = \A\x+\B\bu+\e$, where $\y\in \real^{m}$ is the measured signal, $\A\x$ is the smooth component, $\B\bu$ is the sparse component and $\e$ is the noise.
+The smooth component is generated from the dictionary $\A \in \real^{m\times p}$ using a smooth coefficient $\x$.
+In turn, the sparse component is generated from the dictionary $\B\in \real^{m\times n}$ using a sparse vector $\bu$.
+We use Tikhonov regularization \citep{tikhonov1995numerical} and $\ell_1$ regularization to promote smoothness and sparsity, respectively.
+With that, the general non-noisy problem we study in this paper is

+where $\G$ is the Tikhonov regularization operator.
+Here on, we refer to the model in \eqref{eq:general_model} as the dense and sparse coding problem.
+The word dense here refers to the smooth part and is used to emphasize that we do not require any sparsity.

-For data reconstruction, recent work has highlighted some limitations of convolutional sparse coding (CSC) autoencoders~\citep{simon2019rethinking} and its multi-layer and deep generalizations ~\citep{SulamJeremias2018OMBP, zazo2019convolutional}. \cite{simon2019rethinking} argue that the sparsity levels that CSC allows can only accommodate very sparse vectors, making it unsuitable to capture all features of signals such as natural images, and propose to compute the minimum mean-squared error solution under the CSC model, which is a dense vector capturing a richer set of features.\\
+Both MCA and the dense and sparse coding problem naturally lend themselves to and share a common theme with sparse coding and dictionary learning.
+Sparsity regularized deep neural network architectures have been used for image denoising and discriminative tasks such as image classification \citep{simon2019rethinking, tolooshams2020deep,rolfe2013discriminative}.
+Recent work has highlighted some limitations of convolutional sparse coding (CSC) autoencoders and its multi-layer and deep generalizations \citep{SulamJeremias2018OMBP, zazo2019convolutional} for data reconstruction.
+The work in \citet{simon2019rethinking} argues that the sparsity levels that CSC allows can only accommodate very sparse vectors, making it unsuitable to capture all features of signals such as natural images, and propose to compute the minimum mean-squared error solution under the CSC model, which is a dense vector capturing a richer set of features.
+Moreover, the majority of CSC frameworks subtract low-frequency components of images prior to applying convolutional dictionary learning (CDL) for representation purposes~\citep{garcia2018convolutional}; however, this is not desired for denoising tasks where noise corrupts low frequencies in addition to the high spectrum.
+The goals of the paper are twofold.
+First, it presents a theoretical analysis of the dense and sparse coding problem.
+Second, we argue the dense representation $\x$ in a dictionary $\A$ is useful for reconstruction and the sparse representation $\bu$ has discriminative capability.